-Our index patient (A.II-3), a five-year-old Romanian girl, suffered from failure to thrive and recurrent pulmonary infections (see supplemental Table 2 for further clinical details).
-She presented with growth failure, bronchiectasis (Figure 1A), pancreatic insufficiency and congenital neutropenia associated with myeloid maturation arrest in the bone marrow (supplemental Figure 1A).
-Electron microscopy studies of her neutrophil granulocytes showed a significant reduction of electrondense granules (Figure 1B-C).
+Our index patient (A.II-3), a 5-year-old Romanian girl, suffered from failure to thrive and recurrent pulmonary infections (see supplemental Table 2 for further clinical details).
+She presented with growth failure, bronchiectasis (Figure 1A), pancreatic insufficiency, and congenital neutropenia associated with myeloid maturation arrest in the bone marrow (supplemental Figure 1A).
+Electron microscopy studies of her neutrophil granulocytes showed a significant reduction of electron-dense granules (Figure 1B-C).
 In search of an underlying mutation, we performed whole-genome sequencing of the core family (Figure 1D).
-Approximately 6,000,000 genetic variants were found in the Whole-Genome-Sequencing data of seven family members.
-Variant filtering and prioritization revealed only two variants with combined annotation dependent depletion scores (CADD) higher than 25 (supplemental Table 1).
-These de novo variants were identified in METTL26 (C16orf13, chr16: g.686265C>T, p.
-(Arg9Gln)) and in SRPRA (chr11:g.126134989G >C, p.
-(Gln464Glu)), respectively.
-Since METTL26 is not expressed in neutrophil granulocytes, we focused on SRPRA that is highly expressed in neutrophil granulocytes (Figure 3Ec).
-For validation, we performed Sanger sequencing for SRPRA in 6 family members (Figure 1D) and confirmed the mutation to be heterozygous and de-novo in the patient.
-Of note, the G>C point mutation in SRPRA results in an amino acid exchange (glutamine to glutamic acid, position 464) in an alpha helix loop close to the GTPase active center known to mediate interaction with the cognate binding partner SRP54.
-Modeling the side chain substitution with PyMOL indicates that a hydrogen bond to GTP is lost, which might impair GTP hydrolysis and/or SRP complex function (Figure 1E, 1F).
-In search of additional SCN patients with variants in SRP-subunits (SRP9, SRP14, SRP19, SRP54, SRP68, SRP72) and in the SRP receptors (SRPRA and SRPRB) we screened our in-house database (including a total of 278 patients at the date of search) and identified 5 patients with rare heterozygous variants in SRP54 as well as 5 patients with a homozygous splice-site variant in SRP19 (Figure 1G and supplemental Table 1).
+Approximately 6 million genetic variants were found in the whole-genome sequencing data of 7 family members.
+Variant filtering and prioritization revealed only 2 variants with combined annotation-dependent depletion scores) higher than 25 (supplemental Table 1).
+These de novo variants were identified in METTL26 [C16orf13, chr16: g.686265C>T, p.
+(Arg9Gln)] and in SRPRA [chr11:g.126134989G >C, p.
+(Gln464Glu)].
+Because METTL26 is not expressed in neutrophil granulocytes, we focused on SRPRA, which is highly expressed in neutrophil granulocytes (see also Figure 3Ec).
+For validation, we performed Sanger sequencing for SRPRA in 6 family members (Figure 1D) and confirmed the mutation to be heterozygous and de novo in the patient.
+Of note, the G>C point mutation in SRPRA results in an amino acid exchange (glutamine to glutamic acid, position 464) in an alpha helix loop close to the GTPase active center known to mediate interaction with the cognate-binding partner, SRP54.
+Modeling the side chain substitution with PyMOL indicates that a hydrogen bond to guanosine triphosphate is lost, which might impair guanosine triphosphate hydrolysis and/or SRP complex function (Figure 1E-F).
+In search of additional patients with SCN with variants in SRP subunits (SRP9, SRP14, SRP19, SRP54, SRP68, and SRP72) and in the SRPRs (SRPRA and SRPRB), we screened our in-house database (including a total of 278 patients at the date of search) and identified 5 patients with rare heterozygous variants in SRP54 as well as 5 patients with a homozygous splice site variant in SRP19 (Figure 1G; supplemental Table 1).
 The Human Splicing Finder predicted that the variant causes an alteration of the splice donor site with a high likelihood of causing an effect on protein splicing.